greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="optimizer_force_three_stage_scalar_dqa"></a>optimizer\_force\_three\_stage\_scalar\_dqa

-For the default settings, GPORCA is enabled and this parameter is `true`, GPORCA chooses a plan with multistage aggregates when such a plan alternative is generated.
-When the value is `false`, GPORCA makes a cost based choice rather than a heuristic choice.
+For the default settings, GPORCA is enabled and this parameter is `false`, GPORCA chooses a multi-stage aggregate plan when such a plan alternative is generated.
+When `false`, GPORCA makes a cost-based choice between a one- or two-stage aggregate plan for a scalar distinct qualified aggregate.

 The parameter can be set for a database system, an individual database, or a session, or query.